rraadd88/beditor/README.md

 Installation
 ------------
-Requirements: [`Anaconda package manager`](https://www.anaconda.com/download/#linux) and bunch of linux-specific libraries (gcc make make-guile git zlib1g-dev libncurses5-dev and libbz2-dev).
-See [requirements.md](https://github.com/rraadd88/test_beditor/blob/master/requirements.md) for set of bash commands that would install all the requirements of `beditor`.
+Requirements: [`Anaconda package manager`](https://www.anaconda.com/download/#linux).
+See [requirements.md](https://github.com/rraadd88/test_beditor/blob/master/requirements.md) for set of bash commands that would install it.

 1. Once all the requirements are satisfied, create a python 3.6 virtual environment.